jkshenton/spinsim-tests/README.md

 # spinsim-tests
-A collection of tests using soprano's spin system to integrate with spin simulation codes
+A collection of tests using soprano's spin system to integrate with spin simulation codes.